FreeRTOS/FreeRTOS/CONTRIBUTING.md

 ## Reporting Bugs/Feature Requests

+We recommend using the [FreeRTOS support forum](https://forums.freertos.org/) to discuss and clarify issues before raising a GitHub issue in this repository.

-We welcome you to use the GitHub issue tracker to report bugs or suggest features.
+Once it has been discussed we welcome you to use the GitHub issue tracker to report bugs or suggest features.

-When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
+When filing an issue, please check discussions on the support forum, existing open and recently closed issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

+* A clear description of the expected behavior, what you are observing instead and how it differs from what you observe.
 * A reproducible test case or series of steps
 * The version of our code being used
 * Any modifications you've made relevant to the bug